PMA-Lite™ 2.0 LED Photolysis Device

 References

-Download PMA and PMAxx™ References and a list of PMA and PMAxx™ Validated Bacterial Strains.
+Download list of curated PMA and PMAxx™ References and a list of PMA and PMAxx™ Validated Bacterial Strains.